 About this Policy

 Credit building is a crucial part of wealth-building in today’s financial reality.
 Reaching and maintaining financial stability is increasingly dependent on your credit score.
-Unfortunately, many Illinois residents, especially households of color, have been denied access to the crucial financial tools needed to build credit and put them on a path to financial health.
+Many Illinois residents, especially Black and Latinx Illinoisans, have been denied access to the crucial financial tools needed to build credit and put them on a path to financial health.
 This inequity has led to a stark racial disparity in credit scores as well as related indicators, such as education level, student loan debt, employment, income, homeownership, and home loan debt.
-Policies should be implemented at the local, state, and federal levels that would ensure equal opportunities to all Illinoisans and help close the racial gap in credit scores.
+Policies should be implemented at the local, state, and federal levels that would ensure equal opportunities to all Illinoisans and help close the racial disparity in credit scores.